h26v/LotusEye/README.md

-# LotusEye
+# LotusEye Beta v1
-An improved version based on the saycheese
+An improved version based on the saycheese - Developed by h26v of Lotus organization